 - Typical MOQ: 100 to 300 units per style for streetwear; lower volumes negotiable on uniform programs

-- Certifications: OEKO-TEX held; specific programs by request
+- Certifications commonly held: OEKO-TEX Standard 100; specific programs by request

 - Best for: Brands producing streetwear drops with custom trims, hardware requirements, or non-standard construction.
 Also suited for corporate uniform contracts that require technical features at moderate volumes.